RadoslavaS/RadoslavaS.github.io/_pages/cv.md

 ### Grants

 |2024       |**UniBE Short Travel Grants for (Post)Docs**
+| | Research stay at the University of Copenhagen in 2025

 |2023       |**Labfront: Wearables and well-being**
 | | Aiming to understand feasibility of telemonitoring with wearables for well-being